 - What kind of information did your archive have?
 After my email was hacked, I didn’t realize that the hacker had been able to gain access to my social security number until my bank alerted me of possible credit fraud.
 Over the years of emailing my tax documents to accountants (why did I do that?!), I forgot that my SSN was probably an easy grab for the hacker.

 - Are there any changes to the account?
 After my email was hacked, I immediately looked at my sent mail as well as my settings to make sure that the hacker hadn’t authorized another user to send or receive my mail.
 With my bank and phone company, I called to make sure no changes had been made in the past 24 hours.
+Additionally, check your social media account settings and activity to ensure that no unauthorized changes have been made.

 It’s stressful to have to think through all of this.